ezylstra/SWParks_Mammal_Occupancy/README.md

    and run through line 68, where you'll specify the park (PARK), year (YEAR), and species (SPECIES) of interest.

-2. Save this script as: src/single-season-models/YEAR/spOccupancy-PARK-SPECIES-YEAR.R.
+2. Save this script as: src/single-season-models/YEAR/spOccupancy-PARK-YEAR-SPECIES.R.

-3. Continue running this script from line 68 through the section labeled "Run models and compare fit".
+3. Continue running this script from line 68 through the section labeled "Select best model of candidate set".
 In this part of the script, you'll specify covariates for a set of candidate models, run the models using the spOccupancy package, and create a table comparing model fit.
+Then you'll select the best model of the set and remove any extraneous covariates in the detection or occurrence part of the model.
+At the end of this section you'll save the model object to file (in the output/single-season-models folder, the contents of which are **not** under version control).

-4. Run the rest of the script, beginning with the section "Look at results and predictions from best model".
-Here, you'll select a model for inference, assess convergence and goodness-of-fit, produce tables with parameter estimates, generate a figure with predicted occurrence probabilities, and calculate marginal covariate effects.
+4. Run the rest of the script, beginning with the section "Evaluate best model and look at estimates".
+Here, you'll assess convergence and goodness-of-fit, produce tables with parameter estimates, generate a figure with predicted occurrence probabilities, and calculate marginal covariate effects.

 **To run a multi-season (dynamic) model** and estimate annual occurrence and detection probabilities, you'll need to access files in the